Equitable Routing--Rethinking the Multiple Traveling Salesman Problem: Introduction

 \subsection{Contributions}

-To address the limitations of the min-max and $p$-norm MTSP variants, this article introduces two novel parameterized formulations of the MTSP, referred to as Fair-MTSP (F-MTSP).
-These formulations enforce an equitable distribution of tour lengths among salesmen as a convex constraint while still minimizing the total tour length.
+To overcome the limitations of the min--max and $p$-norm variants of the MTSP, this article introduces two new parameterized formulations: the $\varepsilon$-Fair-MTSP ($\varepsilon$-F-MTSP) and the $\Delta$-Fair-MTSP ($\Delta$-F-MTSP).
+For brevity, we use the term F-MTSP to refer to either variant, with the intended meaning made clear from context.
+These formulations enforce an equitable distribution of tour lengths among salesmen as a Second-Order Cone (SOC) constraint, or as a linear constraint, respectively, while still minimizing the total tour length.